KMarkert/rastersmith/README.md

     resolution:    500
 ```

 As we can see from the data structure, the  viirs variable is an xarray DataArray object with five dimensions which are labeled as `lat`, `lon`, `z`, `band`, and `time`.
 RasterSmith uses these five dimensions to account for the full dimensionality of all satellite data products (see [RasterSmith data structure](#rastersmith-data-structure) section for full details).
 Furthermore, we can see that there are coordinates associated with the labeled dimensions where we can use the internal xarray API for sub-sampling and manipulation.
 Lastly, we have common metadata properties provided as xarray attributes.
-For example, every satellite product has a projection String, or `projStr` (using the Proj4 sting representaion), to decribe the native coordinate system as well as extent, acquisition date, resolution, and scaling factors.
+For example, every satellite product has a projection String, or `projStr` (using the Proj4 string representaion), to decribe the native coordinate system as well as extent, acquisition date, resolution, and scaling factors.

 Now, let's view and explore the imagery.
 We will use the xarray selection and plotting API to display and view particular bands (using the labeled band dimension).
 Here we are selecting the Near-Infrared channel (`M7`) and plotting it with the geographic coordinates: